minetest-mods/i3/API.md

 #### `i3.set_recipe_filter(name, function(recipe, player))`

-Removes all recipe filters and adds a new one.
+Remove all recipe filters and add a new one.

 #### `i3.recipe_filters`